 Can you use brown rice instead of white rice?

 We make Instant Pot rice all the time on it’s own.
 I use long grain or jasmine rice almost all the time.
-I will note that I have not made this with brown rice or pressure cooker black rice and probably won’t.
+I will note that I have not made this with brown rice or Instant pot black rice and probably won’t.
 Let me explain my reasonings for this; you don’t want to cook small bites of poultry much longer than 10 minutes or so, brown rice takes closer to 20.

 By the time the grains were tender the meat would be way overcooked and dry.
 I understand that if you are trying to eat healthier you might want to veer this direction, just don’t for this.